TransparentHealth/uhi/README.md

 # Univeral Health Identifier (UHI)
 DRAFT - Universal Health Identifier

 This purpose of the Univeral Health Identifier (UHI) is to define a univeral health identifier convention for the United States.
 The proposed convention is a 15 digit number.
-UHI is intended to be implemented by health payers and providers when assigning a member-selected/patient-selected master patient index.
+UHI is intended to be implemented by health payers and providers when assigning a patient-selected (or member selected) master patient index (MPI).

 Here are some considerations for a UHI:

 * A UHI should be easy to remember.
 * A UHI should play nicely with automated phone-based (telephony) systems as well as Internet systems.
-* A UHI should be designed for those that "opt-in" and should favor convienence over privacy and security.
+* A UHI should be designed for those that "opt-in" and should favor convienence.

 The UHI convention maps to a phone number and a PIN (i.e. a 10 digit number plus 4 more digits.